NikDzub/tflocalstack/README.md

 or edit `~/.aws/config` and `~/.aws/credentials` files to add our localstack profile

-or use awslocal
+or use `awslocal`
 awslocal serves as a thin wrapper and a substitute for the standard aws command,
 enabling you to run AWS CLI commands within the LocalStack environment
 without specifying the --endpoint-url parameter or a profile.
+`pip install awscli-local`

 ## Project structure